aiven/devportal/docs/tools/cli/service.rst

   * - Parameter
     - Information
   * - ``--service-type``
-    - The type of service, check :doc:`avn-cli-service-type </docs/tools/cli/service#avn-cli-service-type>` for more information
+    - The type of service, check :ref:`avn-cli-service-type <avn-cli-service-type>` for more information
   * - ``--cloud``
     - The cloud region
   * - ``--monthly``